longxianlei/Spike-BRGNet/README.md

 # Spike-BRGNet: Efficient and Accurate Event-based Semantic Segmentation with Boundary Region-Guided Spiking Neural Networks

-This is the official repository for our recent work: Spike-BRGNet ([PDF](https://ieeexplore.ieee.org/document/10750266)）
+This is the official repository for our recent work: Spike-BRGNet ([PDF link](https://ieeexplore.ieee.org/document/10750266)）

 * **Event only**:  The spike-based computing mechanism of Spike-BRGNet allows it to deal with complex scenarios efficiently and accurately without image frames.